 Playbook: Twitter for education

-Since launch of our new application and onboarding process for the Twitter API platform in late July, we’ve heard a lot of concern from the educator community about potential barriers and challenges to onboarding their students and potential challenges/pitfalls.
+Since launch of our new application and onboarding process for the Twitter API platform in July of 2019, we’ve heard a lot of concern from the educator community about potential barriers and challenges to onboarding their students and potential challenges/pitfalls.
 The launch of this new onboarding experience was in no way intended or expected to deter or hinder this use of our platform and we have quickly invested in trying to better understand the concerns of this community so that we can learn and improve.

 While the current solution is not perfect to support your needs, it is workable and per feedback from your peers, is very reasonable.
 We’ve put together the following playbook to simplify and help guide you, the educator, and your students through the process and allow you to continue your educational programs and endeavors.